Gigaspaces/xap-docs/site/content/xap121/local-cache.markdown

 # Local Cache Performance

-Below is the result of a simple benchmark comparing [Ehcache](http://ehcache.org)'s `get()` operation with the local cache using the `GigaSpace.readById()` operation.
+Below is the result of a simple benchmark comparing {{%exurl "Ehcache" "http://ehcache.org"%}}'s `get()` operation with the local cache using the `GigaSpace.readById()` operation.
 With this benchmark the local cache/ehcache size can accommodate the entire data set for the application.

 ![ehcache_vs_localcache.jpg](/attachment_files/ehcache_vs_localcache.jpg)